 Nature abhors a vacuum.
 Trap and relocate 100 raccoons and 102 will move back in.
 Territory attractive to wildlife will not be left vacant for long.
 Trap a species to the point that it drops below a critical level and the females will have more litters per year.
 In addition the litter size becomes larger.
-Obviously trapping and relocation will not work in the long run, so what are we supposed to do?soma online pharmacy
+Obviously trapping and relocation will not work in the long run, viagra order so what are we supposed to do?

 Make area less attractive, remove places to hide, keep grass neatly trimmed, rake leaves.
 Remove rock piles, brush, clutter and trash.
 Trim low lying limbs of bushes and remove decorative grasses.
 Screen off culverts, but remember clear frequently to prevent flooding.